What is a poor credit score?

-It’s a good idea to regularly check your report (here’s how you can do that for free) with all three main credit reference agencies to make sure everything is correct.
+It’s a good idea to regularly check your report with all three main credit reference agencies to make sure everything is correct.
 If you do think there is an error on your report, you can contact the agency directly to dispute it and ask for it to be removed or corrected.

 5. You’re not on the electoral roll

-Lenders want to be reassured you are the person you say you are, and being registered on the electoral roll (this is also known as ‘registering to vote’) is one of the best ways for your identity and address to be proven.
+Lenders need to check that you are who you say you are.
+Being registered on the electoral roll is one of the best ways to prove your identity and address.

-It’s easy to get on the electoral roll, you can do it online in just a few minutes, and doing so can even boost your credit score.
+It’s easy to get on the electoral roll.
+You can do it online in just a few minutes, and doing so can even boost your credit score.

-If you can’t get on the electoral roll (for example if you’re not from an EU or Commonwealth country), you can register your proof of address with the credit reference agencies independently using a UK driving license or utility bills.
+If you can’t get on the electoral roll (for example if you’re not from an EU or Commonwealth country), you can register your proof of address with the credit reference agencies independently using a UK driving licence or utility bill.
 Contact the agency directly to find out how to do this.